-During the surgery, the patient is placed in the side position and the operating table is bent to provide the surgeon with a maximum view of the spine.
+For the surgery, the patient is placed in the side position, and the operating table is bent to provide the surgeon with an optimal view of the spine.

 In some cases, the surgeon inserts an instrument called a tubular retractor through the skin and soft tissues down to the spinal column.
 The tubular retractor holds the muscles open and gives the surgeon a clear view of the spine.

 During the procedure, the surgeon removes the disk and inserts a cage packed with bone graft between the vertebrae.
 Often, titanium screws are used to hold the cage in place, inserted through an additional incision on the back.

 Advantages and Disadvantages of Lateral Lumbar Interbody Fusion